AuraQ/AutoCompleteForMendix/README.md

 ## Events
 - **On change**: The microflow that will be run when an item is selected or the control is cleared.
+- **Show Progress Bar**: Controls whether a progress bar should be displayed when executing the onchange microflow
+- **Progress Message**: The progress message to show when executing the onchange microflow

 # Known Issues